xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 presence of _relate_.
 (Check each association as the relate side comment is placed.
 Be sure that the correct referentials are being copied.
 Do mark a copy unless it is correct.)

+There are a few places where _unrelate_ would be used in OAL.
+Use the same protocol for these unrelate statements (zeroing out referenctials) and delimit with .// end unrelate .

 ### 7.4 Function Return Data
 - Identify all usage of the attr approach for returning data.